 Object Viewer has some other helpful controls you will need to use when placing objects in the world.
 Read about them below:

-To the right of the delete button is the “Pedestal” button.
+In the "Options" menu, you will see the "Pedestal" feature.
+Tap the world "Pedestal" to turn it on.
 The pedestal button creates a black, cylindrical pedestal beneath the object.
 You can increase the altitude of the object to extend the pedestal.

-The “Place” (and “Cancel”) button to the bottom-right of the screen allows you to enter and exit place-in-world mode.
+The “Place” button to the menu allows you to place more of the same object you selected into the the world.
 Tapping the place tool will show the white circle again, allowing you to place another 3D object onto the scene.
-The cancel button will remove the white circle so you can see your scene in full.

-Note: The Place tool will remember any object you placed, so you can navigate to another collection or 3D object and place it on the same scene.
+Note: The Place in World option will remember any object you placed, so you can navigate to another collection or 3D objects and place it on the same scene.
 If you do not want to continue working with the same scene, be sure to “Clear All” or “Delete” the objects from your scene before continuing.